PrateekTh/data-3D/README_long.md

 - **Plane Model**: Builds a Texture from the selected data, then used as the height map of a plane containing the amount of corresponding vertices.
 - **Datapoints Model**: Builds properties on a per-datapoint basis according to the user's choices, and uses Instanced meshes to display them.

-As of the current live version, the datapoints component has been functionally utilized.
+As of the current live version, mostly the datapoints component has been functionally utilized.

 ## E. Processing Datasets